mikenguyen13/data_analysis/_book/04-basic-inference.md

 #### McNemar's Test {#mcnemars-test}

-McNemar's Test is a special case of the [Mantel-Haenszel Chi-square Test], designed for paired nominal data.
+McNemar's Test is a special case of the [Mantel-Haenszel Chi-square Test](#sec-mantel-haenszel-chi-square-test), designed for paired nominal data.
 It is particularly useful for evaluating changes in categorical responses before and after a treatment or intervention, or for comparing paired responses in matched samples.
 Unlike the Mantel-Haenszel Test, which handles stratified data, McNemar's Test is tailored to situations with a single $2 \times 2$ table derived from paired observations.

 McNemar's Test assesses whether the proportions of discordant pairs (off-diagonal elements in a $2 \times 2$ table) are significantly different.
 Specifically, it tests the null hypothesis that the probabilities of transitioning from one category to another are equal.